Conflict in Ukraine

 About SOS Children's Villages in the Ukraine

 SOS Children’s Villages began working in Ukraine in 2003, and in 2010 opened the first SOS Children’s Village in Brovary, Kyiv region.
 The work in Luhansk region, eastern Ukraine, began in 2012, and was reorganised in 2014 to respond to the needs of children and families on both sides of the contact line.
-The programme in Luhansk City (the non-government-controlled area) is to close by April 2022.
 Programs of SOS Children's Villages in Ukraine include:

 - Family Strengthening: Since 2003 we have been supporting families who are at risk of breaking down.
 The help we provide varies depending on the needs of each family but can include counselling, social and material support.
 We also run workshops on topics relating to child protection and health.